qmk/qmk_firmware/docs/xap_0.2.0.md

 | --- | --- | --- | --- | --- |
 | **Purpose** | Token | Token | Broadcast Type | Secure Status |
 | **Value** | `0xFF` | `0xFF` | `0x01` | `0x01` |
+### Keyboard - `0x02`
+Reserved for vendor-specific functionality.
+No messages are defined by XAP.
+### User - `0x03`
+Reserved for user-specific functionality.
+No messages are defined by XAP.